keensoft/alfresco-datalist-constraints/README.md

 alfresco-datalist-constraints
 =============================

-Use datalists to maintain Alfresco model constraints:
+Use datalists to maintain Alfresco model constraints.

+Version 1.0.0 instructions:

 1. Deploy repo and share AMPs to Alfresco 4.2 CE
 2. Create a new site named "Administration"